jtlap/nt2/README.rst

 So What is This About ?
 :::::::::::::::::::::::
-Do you ever wanted to use your multicore machines to its fullest or to take advantage of your processor's SIMD extension but never did because of the impressive learning curve ?
-By pushing the limits of the C++ language, **NT**:sup:`2` uses template metaprogramming to its fullest and automatize those tasks.
+Do you ever wanted to use your multi-core machines to its fullest or to take advantage of your processor's SIMD extension but never did because of the impressive learning curve ?
+By pushing the limits of the C++ language, **NT**:sup:`2` uses template meta-programming to its fullest and automatize those tasks.
 Reaping the reward of parallelism has never been so easy and straightforward.
 Performances of **NT**:sup:`2` code is then on the par with hand-written, optimized C code while keeping a high level of abstraction.